alexmaco/rust-workshop/DAY_2.md

 ### HTML to JSON

 - start with the code from the solved exercise above
-- instead of printing the HTML at the end, write a function that walks the HTML node, and constructs a JSON value
+- instead of printing the HTML at the end, write a function that walks the HTML nodes, and constructs a JSON value
     - add `serde_json` as a dependency
     - use `serde_json::Value` to represent the constructed JSON
     - output the JSON text